mikeschinkel/prefsctl/README.md

 ## Understanding Default Preference Values

 macOS does not provide an explicit way to query default values for preferences.
 Instead, preferences that have not been explicitly set may not appear at all, making their default values implicit.
 Prefsctl uses the concept of “zero” values, similar to Golang, where the default value is assumed if no preference value exists.

 To address this:

 - As part of development and testing, the author installs a pristine version of macOS in a virtual machine to record default preferences.
 - The author then creates a local account with minimal configuration.
 - And finally, the author then uses the Prefsctl `get prefs` command to record default values as a Go function to be incorporated back into an updated revision of Prefsctl.

 This allows Prefsctl to infer default values for preferences and reduce unnecessary noise when running `get prefs`.

 ---

 ## Classification of Preferences

-macOS preferences encompass user-managed settings, system-managed settings, app-managed settings, runtime state, and version migration data.
-Prefsctl focuses on user-managed preferences to avoid noise and harmful configurations.
+macOS preferences encompass different types of settings that I classified into five different
+groups:

+1. User-managed settings,
+2. System-managed settings,
+3. App-managed settings,
+4. Runtime state, and
+5. Version migration data.

+Prefsctl focuses **user-managed preferences** per my classification to minimize noise when running `get prefs`, and to avoid generating potentially harmful configurations.
+Classifying preferences is a gargantuan task, so any help you can provide there will be appreciated.

+Also, users will soon be able to can override default values and classifications with custom YAML files, if needed.

 ### Preference Research Methodology

 To identify user-managed preferences:

-- **Manual Research:** Testing in pristine macOS virtual machines.
+- **Manual Research:** I used pristine macOS virtual machines to determine default values for preferences available at initial install.
-- **Generative AI Assistance:** Using tools like ChatGPT and Claude for initial classification.
+- **Research with AI:** I have used ChatGPT and Claude for some initial classification of preferences.
-- **Planned feature:** Prefsctl will include APIs for automated preference classification and storage.
+- **Automated Research:** I plans in incorporate the use of Gen AI APIs into Prefsctl to enable automated preference classification for myself when developing but also for anyone who is interested in helping document defaults and classify preferences.

 ---